amplifying-fsharp/fsharplang/spec/expressions.md

 type 'T[,,,] with
 member arr.Item : int * int * int * int -> 'T
 ```
-In addition, if type checking determines that the type of _e 1_ is a named type that supports the
+In addition, if type checking determines that the type of `e1` is a named type that supports the
 DefaultMember attribute, then the member name identified by the DefaultMember attribute is used
 instead of Item.